 Dorothy puts her talents to work with the Campaign’s community outreach efforts.
 Dorothy worked in the Bay Area as a body therapist – Rolfer – both as a structural and movement practitioner for twenty-five years.
 She closed her professional career in 2002 and turned her attention to art, which has been a deep and continuous thread throughout her life.

 In 2005, after 27 years in California, she moved to Vermont, where she enjoyed being one of the “original settlers” of Burlington Cohousing, until the challenging winter of 2013-14 inspired her to relocate back to California.
 Dorothy is excited about the Southeast Greenway because it is “a truly inspiring project and opportunity for the city.”

-Tony’s work with the Southeast Greenway Campaign focuses on article writing and community outreach.
-Tony is a Professor Emeritus in History from Sonoma State University where he taught Latin American History and Global Studies for 37 years.
+Tony is a Professor Emeritus in History from Sonoma State University where he taught Latin American and Global Studies for 37 years.
 He has a BA in History from Stanford, an M.B.A. from UC Berkeley and a Ph.D. in History from UCLA.
-He is also the author of Siqueiros, Biography of a Revolutionary Artist.

 Since retiring, Tony has taught courses in the Lifelong Learning programs at SSU and Dominican University and organized five group trips to Cuba.
 He is also active in the North Bay Organizing Project, the North Bay Jobs for Justice and volunteers at the Redwood Empire Food Bank.

-After discovering the Southeast Greenway Campaign, Tony volunteered to promote “this great opportunity to create a green corridor for safe walking and biking, recreation and community gardens.”
+Tony’s work with the Southeast Greenway Campaign focuses on community outreach and promoting “this great opportunity to create a green corridor for safe walking and biking, recreation and community gardens.”